MCP Server

 monitor_task

-Checks the current status and progress of a browser automation task.
-Returns immediately with a snapshot of the task state.
+Gets current status and progress of a browser automation task, including detailed agent reasoning.
+Returns immediately with a snapshot - call repeatedly to track progress live.

 Example Usage